Please register or login to continue

 "I had feared that you would not truly believe my account, but you will, when I explain to you in details, and with efficiency the truth Mr. Donahue," he replied.

 "Everything!
-You see all the persons who have disappeared men and women all were detested by your uncle, and had betrayed him in the end.
+You see all the persons who have disappeared men and women all were detested by your uncle and had betrayed him in the end.
 The solicitor had stolen money from your uncle.
 Mr. McNeal the banker had stolen property from your uncle.
-Lady MacGregor had attempted to seduce your uncle to marry her, and usurp his wealth.
+Lady MacGregor had attempted to seduce your uncle to marry her and usurp his wealth.
 And the others as well stole.
-Whether or not you believe me that is for you to decide.
+Whether you believe me that is for you to decide.
 I have come to warn you.
 You are the only one, who can end the malediction and send this Gan Ceann back to hell."

 "How?
 If this is true then, how do you suppose we effectuate that?"